-UG.B3.2 Awards associated with Integrated Master's degrees
+UG.B3.3 Awards associated with Integrated Master's degrees

-Master of Chemistry (MChem) Master of Engineering (MEng) Master of Nursing (MNurse) Master of Pharmacy (MPharm) Master of Physics (MPhys)
+Master in Arts (MArts) Master of Chemistry (MChem) Master of Computing (MComp) Master of Engineering (MEng) Master of Mathematics (MMath) Master of Pharmacy (MPharm) Master of Physics (MPhys)

-UG.B4 Other Awards

-These awards are graded (see UG.C8.6.1).

-- UG.B4.1 Foundation Certificate 120 credits at Level 3. - B4.2 Certificate of Professional Development (CPD) / Graduate Certificate
+- UG.B4 Other Awards These awards are graded (see UG.C8.6.1-2). - UG.B4.1 Foundation Certificate 120 credits at Level 3. - UG.B4.2 Certificate of Professional Development (CPD)

-4 to 60 credits, at Levels 4, 5, 6 and/or 7 (the Graduate Certificate is at Level(s) 6 and/or 7 only).
+10 to 60 credits, at Levels 4, 5, 6 and/or 7.
+CPDs must comprise modules that are in multiples of 10 credits.
 The award is a titled award, reserved for validated programmes of study related to professional areas.
 Each CPD must be clearly identified with the majority of credit at a single level.
-Where such a programme of study comprises 60 credits (drawn from Levels 6 and/or 7) and is undertaken by a graduate, this may lead to the award of a Graduate Certificate.